Gluten Free Pumpkin Pie – Quick Facts

 Instructions

 - Cut in Butter + Wet Ingredients: Add butter and cut into the flour mixture with a fork or pastry cutter.
-In a separate bowl, whisk a 1/4 cup of egg whites and 1/2 tablespoon almond milk.
-Slowly add this egg white mixture into flour mixture, mixing as you go.
+In a separate bowl, whisk together a 1/4 cup of egg whites and 1/2 tablespoon almond milk.
+Slowly add this egg white mixture to the flour mixture, mixing as you go.
 Mixture will be sticky and wet, but use your hands to form it into a ball and it should calm down.
 If dough still seems extra wet, add additional flour 1 tablespoon at a time.

 - Roll Out: Place the dough ball in between two sheets of wax paper and roll out to desired size and approximately 1/4 inch thick.